polypoly-eu/polyPod/features/poly-look/README.md

 * **run test**: ```npm test```
 * **run lint**: ```npm run lint```
 * **build library**: ```npm run build```
-## Steps to code a new component poly-look
+## Steps to code a new component polyLook

 1- Write the js file of the component inside the src folder.
 The name of the file must be written in pascal case.